1971 FA Cup final

-In the finale to the 1970–71 FA Cup season, the 1971 FA Cup final was contested by Arsenal and Liverpool at Wembley on 8 May 1971.
+In the 1971 FA Cup final Arsenal met Liverpool at Wembley on 8 May 1971.

-Arsenal won 2–1 after extra time, with all three goals coming in the added half-hour.
+Arsenal won 2–1 after extra time, with all three goals being scored in the added half-hour.
 Steve Heighway opened the scoring for Liverpool with a low drive past Wilson on his near post.
 However, Arsenal equalised with a scrambled goal from George Graham which is often credited to substitute Eddie Kelly although TV footage exists which shows Graham got the final touch.

 Charlie George then scored a winner late in extra time, when his long range effort went past Ray Clemence.

 The game was the second half of Arsenal's first League and FA Cup double, the first double achieved by any club since Tottenham Hotspur's double in 1961.
 The first half had been achieved through Arsenal's league victory over Tottenham at White Hart Lane on the Monday of the same week.
 The trophy was presented by the President of The Football Association, Prince Edward, Duke of Kent.

 Due to the clash of Liverpool's red strip with Arsenal's red and white colours, Arsenal wore their away strip of yellow shirt and blue shorts.